digidem/maplibre-storymap/README.md

 Next, in the directory, run `npm install` to set up your node packages.
 You can also run `npm run build` to bundle your scripts.
 (The repo comes with a pre-compiled `bundle.js` file, but this guarantees you bundle the latest versions of MapLibre etc.)

-To initialize the server, run `node index.js`.
-The default port is 5000 which you are free to change in `index.js`.
+To initialize the server, run `npm run serve`.
+The default port is 5000; if you want to change the port, run `npm run serve -- <port_number>`, replacing `<port_number>` with your desired port number.
+For example, to use port 8080, you would run `npm run serve -- 8080`.

-We are using Express.js to initialize the server, and to handle gzipped vector tiles (with file extension `.vector.pbf`).
+We are using Express.js to initialize the server and to handle gzipped vector tiles (with file extension `.vector.pbf`).

 ## Built with

-- Maplibre GL JS
+- MapLibre GL JS
 - Scrollama.js

-## Storytelling with Maps using Maplibre Workshop
+## Storytelling with Maps using MapLibre Workshop

-[@fmvaldezg](https://github.com/fmvaldezg) from Temple University Libraries created a [Storytelling with Maps using Maplibre Workshop](https://github.com/fmvaldezg/storytelling_maplibre_workshop), which could be helpful for learning how to use this template.
+[@fmvaldezg](https://github.com/fmvaldezg) from Temple University Libraries created a [Storytelling with Maps using MapLibre Workshop](https://github.com/fmvaldezg/storytelling_maplibre_workshop), which could be helpful for learning how to use this template.

 ## Acknowledgment